0nix/ggj21/twine/evidence_questioning.md

 [Argue for its inclusion in the record to agree with Bayer]

 You argue that Sgt.
 Bayer's suggestion is plausible, and how it could be the start of establishing a pattern of behavior.
-Small bits of behavior may tell of a larger offense to prosecute under state law.
+Small bits of behavior may tell off a larger offense to prosecute under state law.

 Bayer looks in Bryce's direction with an air of smugness, while Bryce rolls his eyes.

-(lambda leader -1 superleader +1)
+(lambda leader -1 superleader +2)

 *Option 2*